 - 5.3.5 Some individuals are abnormally sensitive to UV radiation.
-If you believe yourself to be particularly sensitive to sunlight, do not work in an area where short-wave UV light is in use.
-Certain common medications and cosmetics may greatly increase your sensitivity to UV radiation.
-Consult your physician concerning any medication you may be taking. - 5.3.6 Use extra caution when new lamps are installed as radiation levels may be markedly higher.
+If an analyst believes himself/herself to be particularly sensitive to sunlight, do not work in an area where short-wave UV light is in use.
+Certain common medications and cosmetics may greatly increase sensitivity to UV radiation.
+Analysts should consult their physician concerning any medication they may be taking. - 5.3.6 Use extra caution when new lamps are installed as radiation levels may be markedly higher.